rohanmahy/mimi-app-components/draft-mahy-mimi-app-components.md

 - `canSendMessage` - the holder can send instant messages to the room.
 Setting specific message fields may require additional capabilities.
 - `canReceiveMessage` - the holder can receive instant messages from the room.
+- `canCopyMessage` - the holder can copy content from a received instant message.
-- `canReportAbuse` - the holder can report a franked and received instant message as abusive.
+- `canReportAbuse` - the holder can report a franked instant message as abusive.
 - `canReplyToMessage` - the holder can send a message replying to another message.
 - `canReactToMessage` - the holder can send a reaction, replying to another message, and using the "reaction" disposition.
 - `canDeleteOwnReaction` - the holder can retract (unlike) it own previous reaction.